1031-exchange

 The Bottom Line

 The 1031 Tax Deferred Exchange can help investors acquire more valuable investment properties.
 An investor may exchange one property for several others, consolidate multiple properties into one, and acquire property anywhere in the United States.
-Taxes aren’t due unless you cash out on the equity.
+Taxes aren’t due unless you cash out on the equity, or refuse to replace debt.

 Estate planning is a common strategy with the 1031 Exchange.
-Whoever inherits the property can then sell it without paying taxes.
-The only exception is if you exceed the estate tax threshold, which is currently about $5.5 million.
+When done properly, whoever inherits the property can then sell it without paying taxes.
+The only exception is if you exceed the estate tax threshold, which is currently $15 million.

 Here’s the IRS Fact Sheet for Like-Kind Exchanges.